open-learning/git4ol/README.md

 # Open Learning specification

-The `open-learning` specification specifies conventions for manipulating git objects for the purpose of open learning.
+The `open-learning` specification specifies conventions for manipulating `git` objects for the purpose of open and distributed learning.

 > **note**
 >